xriss/monster-mesh/mmesh/README.md

 =====

-This is the lua based app that handles voice transmission, it requres a prebuilt gamecake binary which provides C side binding hardware and useful libraries.
+This is the lua based app that handles voice transmission, it requres a prebuilt gamecake binary which provides C side binding to hardware and useful libraries.